 Camellias are beautiful evergreen shrubs that are pretty low-maintenance once they’re established and are available in a range of colorful hues.
 However, like all plants, camellias need the right amount of sunlight to truly thrive.
-In this article, we’ll explain how much sunlight camellia flowers need.
+In this article, I’ll explain how much sunlight camellia flowers need for optimal growth and maximum blooms each season.

 The Role of Sunlight in Plant Health and Development